PacificBiosciences/FALCON/doc/falcon_manual.md

 between the associated contigs and the primary contigs.

 The script "fc_graph_to_contig.py" takes the sequence data and graph output to construct contigs.
-It generated all associated contigs at this moment.
+It generates all associated contigs at this moment.
 Some post-processing procedure to de-duplicate some of the associated contigs induced by errors will be developed in the future. ( You are encourage to find some creative way to solve this problem for sure. )